yuki-koyama/mathtoolbox/docs/bayesian-optimization.md

 # bayesian-optimization

 Bayesian optimization (BO) is a black-box global optimization algorithm.
-During the process, this algorithm determines the next sampling point based on Bayesian inference of the latent function.
+During the iterative process, this algorithm determines the next sampling point based on Bayesian inference of the latent function.

-BO is likely to find reasonable solutions with fewer function evaluations than other optimization algorithms.
+BO is likely to find a reasonable solution with fewer function evaluations than other optimization algorithms.
 Thus, it is suitable for problems with expensive-to-evaluate objective functions.

 ## Header